abdmomin/llms4ess-project/README.md

 ## Data

-The primary dataset is `data/datasets/cleaned_reviews.csv`, which is derived from a [restaurant-review-dataset](https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews) from Kaggle.
+The primary dataset is `data/datasets/cleaned_reviews.csv`, which is derived from [restaurant-review-dataset](https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews) from Kaggle.
 It contains reviews that have been preprocessed for the evaluation tasks.
 The `prompt_bank.csv` contains the prompts that are used to query the LLMs.

 ## Models Evaluated